Fruit tree species

 Apricots have excellent nutritional and medicinal properties, and contain more concentrations of beneficial compounds than most other fruit.
 They are one of the best natural sources of Vitamin A.

 Apricot trees are easy to grow in warm climates but can be a more challenging in temperate climates such as much of the UK and northern Europe.
-The main problem is not winter cold - all Apricots are very hardy - but inconsistent and variable weather, especially in late autumn and early spring.
-Apricot trees prefer a simple regime of cold winters (with at least 500-700 hours below 5 degrees centigrade) and hot sunny summers.
+The main problem is not winter cold - all Apricots are very hardy - but inconsistent and variable weather, especially in late autumn and early spring, and too much rain.
+Apricot trees prefer a simple regime of cold dry winters (with at least 500-700 hours below 5 degrees centigrade) and hot dry sunny summers.
 They do not like either the cold of winter or the heat of summer to be interrupted, and mild weather in late autumn or cold weather in late spring can be a challenge for them.

 The other challenge can be frost injury to the blossom, because apricots flower very early in the spring, before there are many pollinating insects about.
 Hand pollination with a small soft brush is therefore often necessary in the UK - do this over 2-3 days when the weather is dry.
 Keen gardeners will also use frost fleeces on nights when frost is forecast, to avoid frost damage to the blossom.
 It also helps to choose a sloping site where cold air can drain downhill away from the tree.